 In mathematics, all trigonometric functions have a defined range of valid input values, called the domain.
-The output values from each function also has a defined range.
+The output values from each function also have a defined range.
 For this tool, the domain and range are as follows:

 - Domain: -∞ < [in_value] < ∞

 - Range: -pi < [out_value] ≤ pi

 If both input values are 0, the output will be NoData.
 If the first input value is 0, the output will be 0.

 The input values to the ATan2 function are interpreted as being in linear units; to give meaningful results, they should both be in the same unit.